Who's Behind Listverse?

 At the time, MI6’s anti-Soviet division was littered with Soviet agents.
 It was an incredibly effective campaign of espionage against a nation that had excelled at repelling enemy spies in the past.

-Philby was successful in obtaining and sharing information with the Soviet Union until another KGB agent informed the US government of the presence of five spies in British Intelligence.
+Philby successfully obtained and shared information with the Soviet Union until another KGB agent informed the US government of the presence of five spies in British Intelligence.

 As the agents closed in on him, Philby protected himself by selling out some of his cohorts.
 The agents came in closer, however, and Philby was forced to resign.
 He was not found out until he defected to the USSR in 1963.